Lichen planus (overview) L43.-

 This section has been translated automatically.

-Non-contagious, acute, subacute to chronic, markedly pruritic, self-limited (duration of disease between 1 month and 10 years), (autoimmunological) inflammatory disease of the skin and/or mucous membranes of unknown etiology, with typical clinical (like polished shiny papules) and histological morphology (destruction of basal keratinocytes by cytotoxic T cells, lichenoid inflammation) and a characteristic, often flexor accentuated distribution pattern.
+Lichen planus as an autoimmune disease: Non-contagious, acute, subacute to (mostly) chronic, markedly itchy (no scratch marks!), self-limited (disease duration between 1 month and 10 years), autoimmunologic, inflammatory (non-systemic) disease of the skin and/or (squamous) mucous membranes of unknown etiology, with typical clinical (like polished shiny papules) and histological morphology (hypergranulosis, hyperkeratosis, apoptotic destruction of basal keratinocytes by cytotoxic T-cells, lichenoid inflammation pattern) and a characteristic, mostly flexural distribution pattern.

-Lichen ruber (planus) is marked by a characteristic "lichenoid tissue reaction", which can also characterize the histological picture in other inflammatory processes of the skin, e.g. in lichenoid drug reactions, in a"graft-versus-host reaction" in initial lichen sclerosus, in lupus erythematosus, in erythema dyschromicum perstans or in actinic keratoses and is therefore characteristic but not specific for lichen ruber.
+Lichenoid inflammation: The consistent pathogenetic principle of all lichen planus variants is based on a characteristic "lichenoid epithelial inflammation", which is also found in other inflammatory processes of the skin, e.g. in lichenoid drug reactions, in a"graft-versus-host reaction" in initial lichen sclerosus, in lupus erythematosus, in erythema dyschromicum perstans or in actinic keratoses.
+Although it is characteristic, it is not specific for lichen planus.

 Classification